 The Queen Victoria Market is one of Melbourne’s most famous markets – and the largest open-air market in the Southern Hemisphere.
 The Prahran Market and South Melbourne Market (try the famous dim sims) are also great markets for foodies.

-8. Laneways and arcades
+8. Explore the laneways and arcades

-Melbourne’s laneways are historic, once providing horse and cart access to buildings.
 These laneways are now pockets of street art, hidden bars, great restaurants and cafés, and boutique shops.
-Meander through the most well-known laneways, including Hosier Lane, Degraves Street and ACDC Lane.
+Meander through the most well-known laneways, including Hosier Lane, Degraves Street and ACDC Lane, for a free street art tour.

-9. Free walking tour
+9. Take a free walking tour

+I think that walking tours in Melbourne are the best way to explore the city.
 Like many cities around the world, Melbourne also has a few companies providing free walking tours.
 These tours cover history, culture, street art and coffee.

 I’m Free has a couple of different tours that run daily.